ghdwoals/poc/ch06/question07.md

 m       |   1016    |   1008        |   z       |   2000    |   1000
 n       |   1076    |   1056        |           |           |

-As a simple example, if variable ```a``` were an integer, its rvalue would be 1028 and its lvalue address at 1040.

-For every given expression, determine its rvalue and lvalue address.
-If illegal, specify so.
-The incomplete table, save for the first answer, and the expressions is shown first.
-Each expression's rvalues and lvalue addresses are explained.
+As a simple example, if variable ```m``` were an integer, its rvalue would be 1008 and its lvalue address at 1016.
+The incomplete table, save for the first answer, and the expressions is shown first, followed by the answers and any necessary explanations.
 Finally, a completed table will be shown.

 EXPRESSION  | INT RVALUE | INT LVALUE ADDR | INT* RVALUE | INT* LVALUE ADDR
 ------------|------------|-----------------|-------------|-----------------